Rakshasa 5e: Stats and Guide for Players & DMs

 Their major weakness is their vulnerability to damage from magic weapons wielded by good creatures.
 The best strategy when fighting a Rakshasa is to have a mix of melee and ranged attackers who are also good creatures.
 These creatures should be equipped with magical weapons.

 Melee attackers should focus on dealing damage up close while ranged attackers unleash magic arrows from afar.
 Remember, Rakshasas are immune to many spells and magical effects, so using magic may not be sufficient.
 Instead, focus on physical attacks.
-Having someone who can remove curses on your team is also essential as the Rakshasa can curse creatures with its claw attacks.
-Otherwise, you may find yourself haunted by the monster for a long time to come.

 Incorporating Rakshasa’s Into Your Game: Tips for DMs